 2017 saw an expansion with the opening of the Arena Cinelounge Sunset at 6464 Sunset Blvd. and Arena Cinelounge Santa Monica at 1526 14th St., in the former Santa Monica Screening Room.
 The Hollywood Times had an April 2017 story about the opening of the Sunset and Santa Monica locations.
 The article noted that Cinelounge head Christian Meoli would also be involved in programming a ramped up schedule of film events at the Montalban Theatre.

-Status: The theatre continues to host occasional productions as the Arena Stage but use seems to be very infrequent.
-And it's no longer running as a cinema.
+The theatre continued to host occasional productions as the Arena Stage but use was very infrequent.
+And it was no longer running as a cinema.
 The Arena Cinelounge operation continues at their Sunset Blvd. location.
+In 2024 the Theatre of Arts drama school announced that they would be closing in 2025.

 Interior views:

-A lobby view from an old Facebook page from the theatre had up c.
-2012.
+A lobby view from a Facebook page the theatre had up c.2012.
 We're looking west toward the doors facing the Egyptian.

-The north side of the lobby.
+The north side of the lobby with some wiggly leftover United Artists decor.
 Photo: Bill Counter - 2023

 The south wall of the lobby.
 Photo: Bill Counter - 2023